JYC333/obsidian-attachment-name-formatting/README.md

 ### Roadmap

--   When deleting attachment in a file, rename it with "notename attachmentFormat unuse 1.xxx".
+-   When deleting attachment in a file, rename it with "noteName attachmentFormat unuse 1.xxx".
 -   When deleting an attachment that no other file using this attachment, delete it from vault.
 (Could be disable)
--   Support the situation that attachments have same name but under different path.

 ### Development Setup